 A LIFETIME OF SERVICE

-My name is Jennifer Parenti and I am a Colorado-born single mother of two and retired military officer who has dedicated my career to serving my country and my community.
+I am a Colorado-born single mother of two and retired military officer who has dedicated my career to serving my country and my community.

 Our district faces many challenges related to the competition between our agricultural and oil & gas sectors and the increased demand for housing and accompanying services like schools, healthcare facilities, retail, recreation spaces and more.